DragonSenses/complete-ecommerce-store/journey.md

 export default Button
 ```

+I'm going to opt for a custom made button over shadcn.

 [Manipulating the DOM with Refs](https://react.dev/learn/manipulating-the-dom-with-refs)

 [forwardRef in React](https://react.dev/reference/react/forwardRef) lets your component expose a DOM node to parent component with `ref`.